Mubashir714/Mubashir714/README (1).md

 ## 📌 Pinned Repositories

-My top repositories are pinned natively on my profile (see the "Pinned" section on [github.com/Mubashir714](https://github.com/Mubashir714)) — set once via **Profile → Customize your pins**, so it always works with zero external dependencies.
+My top repositories are pinned natively on my profile (see the "Pinned" section on [github.com/Mubashir714](https://github.com/Mubashir714) and set once via **Profile → Customize your pins**, so it always works with zero external dependencies.

 <br/>